-Statement of Compliance to International Financial Reporting Standards
+Statement of Compliance to International Financial Reporting Standards and Basis of Presentation

 The Canadian Accounting Standards Board ("ASCB") confirmed in February 2008 that International Financial Reporting Standards ("IFRS") would replace Canadian generally accepted accounting principles ("GAAP") for publicly accountable enterprises for financial periods beginning on and after January 1, 2011.
 The Company adopted IFRS with a transition date of May 1, 2010.